jamescherti/compile-angel.el/README.md

 - *compile-angel-on-save-mode* supports compiling indirect buffers (clones).
 - *compile-angel-on-load-mode* compiles features that have already been loaded to make sure that they are compiled.
 - Compile-Angel can use caching to enhance performance when locating the .el file corresponding to a given feature.
 Auto-compile does not compile features.
+- Supports both Vanilla Emacs and Doom Emacs.
+For Doom Emacs, compile-angel ensures that the Doom Emacs user directory, Emacs directory, and modules directory are excluded from compilation.
+This is essential because .el files in these directories must not be compiled, or Doom may fail to load them correctly.
 - compile-angel-on-load-mode performs native compilation only when Emacs fails to do so.
 Explanation: When JIT compilation is enabled, loading a .elc file automatically triggers native compilation, making Emacs load the native-compiled version asynchronously and replacing the auto-compiled functions.
 (However, auto-compile disables native compilation by default, causing Emacs to skip native-compiling some files, even in save mode.
 When enabled, auto-compile compiles files before loading, but Emacs will still recompile them after loading the .elc file.)
 - Compile-Angel double-checks after packages are loaded to ensure that Emacs properly performs native compilation when JIT is enabled, as Emacs sometimes skips native-compiling .elc files that should be JIT compiled.
 - Prevent `byte-compile-file` from displaying Wrote messages in the *Messages* buffer unless `compile-angel-verbose` customization is set to `t`.